Webmunk-Project/Webmunk-Mono-Repo/webmunk-ext/README.md

 The extension utilizes an event-based system to manage interactions between different components.
 This system ensures that various parts of the extension can communicate and react to changes in a decoupled manner.
 Here are some of the key events used:

 1. webmunkExt.popup.checkSettingsReq:
-Description: Sent when checking the personalization settings for a specific ad URL.
+Description: Sent to the ad-personalization module when checking the personalization settings for a specific ad URL.
   Data: { url: string, key: string }

 2. cookiesAppMgr.checkPrivacy: